jaredbash/transit/README.md

 ## To Do

-Start building the frontend for trip planning, choose how mapping will be handled, etc.
+Start building the frontend for trip planning, choose how mapping will be handled, etc. This will be done with Open Trip Planner for trip decision making.